100 Demons (album)

-100 Demons is American hardcore band 100 Demons' self-titled second album.
+100 Demons is American hardcore band 100 Demons' second album.

 Again, produced by Chris "Zeuss" Harris, and released on the label Deathwish Inc. in 2004.
 A heavier album at times, yet employing clean singing into their sound along with their brand of hardcore on certain songs.
 The guitar riffs are also vastly more varied, adding metalcore to their existing hardcore punk sound featured on In the Eyes of the Lord (2000).